Cindicator Market Capitalization Achieves $3.92 Million (CND)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Cindicator was first traded on September 9th, 2017.
+Cindicator’s genesis date was September 9th, 2017.
 Cindicator’s total supply is 2,000,000,005 tokens.
-The official website for Cindicator is cindicator.com.
+Cindicator’s official website is cindicator.com.
+The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.
 Cindicator’s official Twitter account is @cindicator and its Facebook page is accessible here.
-The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.

 Сindicator’s founders envision a future where the collective intelligence of analysts, data scientists, and investors is leveraged by AI to solve the most pressing problems of the post-capitalist era.”